-Our results demonstrate that the leukocyte expression of most cell adhesion molecules studied was greater in patients with hypercholesterolemia than in controls.
+Our results demonstrate that the leukocyte expression of most cell adhesion molecules studied was greater in patients with hypercholesterolemia than in the controls.
 Twelve weeks of lipid lowering treatment with atorvastatin resulted in a decrease in leukocyte expression of adhesion molecules.
 Our results support the role of increased leukocyte adhesiveness in the development of atherosclerosis.

 Factors affecting leukocyte adhesion to endothelial cells have been investigated in vitro; however, there are few data on the expression of leukocyte adhesion molecules under clinical conditions.
 The leukocyte recruitment into the subendothelial space depends on several groups of molecules.
 It is initiated by leukocyte rolling, which is mediated by loose interactions between selectins and their glycoprotein counterligands.
-During this interaction, integrins on the leukocyte surface become activated, and strong adhesion of leukocytes to the endothelial cells then becomes possible through the interaction between the leukocyte integrins and endothelial ICAMs and vasclular cell adhesion molecule-1.
-The final step is the leukocyte migration across the endothelium (Rosenfeld 2002; Serrano et al. 2001; Wautier et al. 1999).
+During this interaction, integrins on the leukocyte surface become activated, and strong adhesion of leukocytes to the endothelial cells then becomes possible through the interaction between leukocyte integrins and endothelial ICAMs and vascular cell adhesion molecule-1.
+The final step is the leukocyte migration across the endothelium (Wautier et al. 1999, Serrano et al. 2001, Rosenfeld 2002).
 Most authors have studied a limited number of these molecules.
-In the present study, we examined L-selectin and several integrins, and provide a broader evaluation of leukocyte expression of adhesion molecules .
-In patients with hyperlipidemia and atherosclerosis, CD11b molecule was studied most frequently and increased expression was described in comparison with healthy controls (Serrano et al. 2001; Kassirer et al. 1999; Mazzone et al. 1997).
-However, this increase was only moderate (Weber et al. 1997) or even absent (de Bont et al. 1999) in some studies.
-The effect of the lipid lowering treatment also varied from a considerable decrease of CD11b expression over moderate decrease up to no effect at all.
-In addition to the CD11b, an increased expression of integrins CD11a (Rezaie-Majd et al. 2003), CD18 (Rezaie-Majd et al. 2003) and CD49d (Uno et al. 1995) were described in patients with hyperlipidemia or atherosclerosis, which decreased after the lipid lowering treatment; decreased (Serrano et al. 2001) or normal (Kassirer et al. 1999) L-selectin expression was also observed.
+In the present study, we examined L-selectin and several integrins, and provide a broader of leukocyte expression of adhesion evaluation patients with hyperlipidemia molecules. atherosclerosis, the CD11b molecule has most frequently been studied and an increased expression has been described in comparison with healthy controls (Mazzone et al. 1997, Kassirer et al. 1999, Serrano et al. 2001).
+However, this increase was only moderate (Weber et al. 1997) or even absent in some studies (de Bont et al. 1999).
+The effect of the lipid lowering treatment also varied from a considerable decrease of CD11b expression over a moderate decrease up to no effect at all.
+In addition to the CD11b, an increased expression of integrins CD11a (Rezaie-Majd et al. 2003), CD18 (Rezaie-Majd et al. 2003) and CD49d (Uno et al. 1995) were described in patients with hyperlipidemia or atherosclerosis, which decreased after a lipid lowering treatment; decreased (Serrano et al. 2001) or normal (Kassirer et al. 1999) L-selectin expression has also been reported.